isc-projects/kea/doc/sphinx/arm/config.rst

    ignored.

 -  Multiline comments: any text between /\* and \*/ is ignored.
-This commenting can span multiple lines.
+This comment can span multiple lines.

 -  File inclusion: JSON files can include other JSON files by using a statement of the form \<?include "file.json"?\>.